WinVector/Examples/pkg_risk/pkg_risk.md

 The following is a *very* basic and cursory study on package Depends/Imports and its observed relation to package risk.

-The conclusion is: [R](https://www.r-project.org) packages on [CRAN](https://cran.r-project.org) tend not to be in a bad state (defined as one of FAIL, ERROR, WARN) but historically each additional package in Depends or Imports adds a 1.8% chance of being observed in the bad state (very small) or in relative terms an extra 11% relative-chance of being observed in the bad state (a moderately large effect).
+The conclusion is: [R](https://www.r-project.org) packages on [CRAN](https://cran.r-project.org) tend not to be in a bad state (defined as one of FAIL, ERROR, WARN) but historically each additional package in Depends or Imports adds a 1.8% chance of being observed in the bad state or in relative terms an extra 11% relative-chance of being observed in the bad state (a moderately large effect).

 This model captures and quantifies the fact that packages with 5 or more Imports plus Depends have an elevated number of problem indications on CRAN.

-There is a heavy censorship issue (CRAN tends to remove error packages).
+There is a heavy statistical censorship issue (CRAN tends to remove error packages).
 Obvious omitted variables include: package complexity in general and package authors.
-Also detected package issues is a weak proxy for package quality.
+Also detected package problems are only a weak proxy for package quality.

 One theory is: an excess number of dependencies is a "code smell" indicating broad packages that serve many purposes.
-Or that in addition to dependent packages possibly bringing in issue, they are themselves indicators of other issues.
+Or that in addition to dependent packages possibly bringing in issues, they are themselves indicators of other issues.

 The Study
 ---------